Creamy Lemon Pasta (Pasta al Limone)

 - Store leftovers in an airtight container 1-2 days in the refrigerator.
 Add a teaspoon or two of water or cream before reheating as the pasta sauce will thicken.

-- You can use either fresh or dried pappardelle or fettuccine noodles.
+- You can use either fresh or dried pappardelle or fettuccine noodles or any type of dried pasta.

 Nutrition